Scalified/viewmover/README.md

     Set to **500 ms** by default.
   * **animationInterpolator** - an animation interpolator, which is used to move the view.
     Not set by default.
+  * **animationListener** - an animation listener, which is used to listen view animation events.
+    Not set by default.

 > X- and Y-axis deltas are stored in **MovingParams** as actual pixels.
 When **MovingParams** instance created or when setting X- or Y-axis the density-independent values are converted into real ones.